Johann-Wolfgang-von-Goethe-Gymnasium: The school from 1949 – 1989

 In the summer of 1945, craftsman started to replace the broken windows in the rooms that could still be used and renewed the roof provisionally.
-The school opened on 1 October 1945 and had 13 rooms for 32 classes.
+The school opened on the 1 October 1945 and had 13 rooms for 32 classes.
 Lessons were shortened and other schools were used to teach all students.
 A shack was set up on the school yard that could be heated during the winter months since the heating in the actual schoolhouse had not been usable for years.
 Coldness, hunger, and malnutrition made many of the children sick.
-On 22 November 1945, as part of the denazification, 22 teachers were dismissed.
+On the 22 November 1945, as part of the denazification, 22 teachers were dismissed.
 Lay teachers were hired and had to spread the democratic ideas.

-In the following years, new teachers were employed and as early as in 1946, the first curriculum was published.
+In the following years, new teachers were employed and as early as 1946, the first curriculum was published.
 The school was still being rebuilt and in 1949 the school went coed.
 Its names changed from Boys School and Girls School to Bernsdorfer School I and II.

-After the founding of the GDR, teachers were required to influence students politically as given in the curriculum and dealing with special topics, for example the GDR anniversary and Liberation day.
+After the founding of the GDR, teachers were required to influence students politically as given by the curriculum and to deal with special topics, for example the GDR anniversary and Liberation day.
 School life was characterized by extracurricular activities.
-The organisation Young Pioneers has been funded on 13 December 1948 to influence the children politically.
+The organisation Young Pioneers had been founded on the 13 December 1948 to influence the children politically.

 In 1959, the school type changed to a ten-class general-education polytechnic secondary school.
 Grades 9 and 10 were now added to the curriculum and compulsory for all students.
-The socialist government added classes, such as astronomy and introduction to the socialistic production.
+The socialist government added classes, such as astronomy and introduction to the socialist production.

-Since 1972, the school building was being rebuilt completely.
-The roof was being renewed and a new heating system was being installed.
-Parts of the first floor of the building were reshaped to serve as a refectory.
+Starting in 1972, the school building was being rebuilt completely.
+The roof was renewed and a new heating system was installed.
+Parts of the first floor were reshaped to serve as a refectory.
 This all happened during the lessons.
 The building was all solely provisional and was never really finished.

-As part of the Cold War, the GDR enacted a new lesson plan and included military education for grades 9 and 10.
+As part of the Cold War, the GDR enacted a new lesson plan that included military education for grades 9 and 10.
 A mayor of the National People's army went to the school to instruct the students with film material.
 They were taught on how to use gasmasks, give first aid, and much more.